• Skip to primary navigation

 You could even make miniature dessert shots in tiny glasses which would be great if you’re having a buffet and want to serve various desserts!

-Mum actually said she used crushed Digestive biscuits the other day and served a deconstructed version whereby everyone just assembled the dessert in their own glass at the table!
+My mother has started using crushed Digestive biscuits (similar to Graham Crackers) and serves a deconstructed version whereby everyone can assemble the dessert in their own dish at the table!

-This a great idea if you have people of different ages or dietary needs, they can just take as much or little as they want!
+This a great idea if you have people of different ages or dietary needs, they can just take as much or as little as they want of each component!

 Cheat's Danish Apple Cake - Gammeldags Æblekage - served on a board with spoons in individual glasses.